AdobeDocs/experience-manager-learn.en/help/foundation/authentication/set-up-public-private-keys-for-use-with-aem-and-adobe-io.md

 >[!CAUTION]
 >
 >The KeyStore File Password and Private Key Password is the same for both inputs.
-Entering a mismatched password will result in the key not being imported.
+Entering a mismatched password results in the key not being imported.

-### Verify the private key is loaded into the AEM keystore {#verify-the-private-key-is-loaded-into-the-aem-keystore}
+### Verify that the private key is loaded into the AEM keystore {#verify-the-private-key-is-loaded-into-the-aem-keystore}

 ![Verify Private Key in AEM](assets/set-up-public-private-keys-for-use-with-aem-and-adobe-io/aem--keystore.png) *[!UICONTROL User] > [!UICONTROL Keystore]*